vsg-dev/vsgTutorial/2_Foundations/MathTypes.md

 ## Geometric primitives

-The [vsg::plane](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/plane.h), [sphere](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/sphere.h) and [box](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/box.h) types do not have a direct GLSL equivlant but are very useful for geometric primitives that are used in graphics application.
+The [vsg::plane](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/plane.h), [sphere](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/sphere.h) and [box](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/maths/box.h) types do not have a direct GLSL equivalent but are very useful for geometric primitives that are used in graphics applications.
 The conventions used follow the same patterns as used in the vector, quaternion and matrix types.

 ~~~ cpp